schatzlab/datastructures2018/resources/environment_setup/README.md

 ### Virtual Machine Instructions
 To setup your virtual machine, you will first need some software that can run your virtual machine.
 Our go-to is [VirtualBox](https://www.virtualbox.org/) which can be downloaded [here](https://www.virtualbox.org/wiki/Downloads).
 In VM terminology, the *host* is the machine that you have (that will host our Linux Virtual Machine).
 So download the host for the OS you have.

 Next, you will want to download the VM we have set up.
-To do so, simply download the tarball [here](link) in this folder, and double-click the cs226.ova file.
+To do so, simply download the tarball [here](TODO-need to put somewhere can be retrieved because is such a big file, piazza maybe?), and double-click the cs226.ova file.
 This should automatically add the machine in VirtualBox with all of the installed tools, but there are still a few things you will want to do.

 The default username is `cs226` and the default password is `password`.
 You can change these if you'd like, as well as the name of the computer.